djean032/MAX31855/README.md

 # MAX31855

 ## Project Description
-A solution to control and monitor four thermocouples using the MAX31855 Thermocouple Amplifier.
+A solution to control and monitor four thermocouples using the MAX31855 Thermocouple Amplifier and an Arduino Micro.

 ## Contents
-- Arduino Sketch
-- Custom MAX31855 Library
+- MAX31855 library
+- Features
 - KICAD Generated Schematic and PCB
+- Evaluation
-- Test Data
+- v2

-## Arduino Sketch

-The Arduino sketch is designed to print both to a serial monitor on a PC and a LCD screen that is mounted on the device.

 ## MAX31855 Library